China–Greece relations: European Union era

 China and Greece raised their bilateral relations to a strategic partnership in 2006.

 Since 2010, China has strengthened its relationship with Greece, following the increased strain in the European Union-Greece relationship after Greece's bailout.

 In 2014, 78 Chinese citizens were among those evacuated from Libya by the Greek navy frigate Salamis.
 China thanked Greece for its help.

 In 2017, Greece, under Prime Minister Alexis Tsipras, prevented the European Union from issuing statements condemning Chinese aggression in the South China Sea and its human rights record, moves widely attributed as a response to Chinese investment in the Port of Piraeus.

 In August 2018, Greece joined the Belt and Road Initiative.

 On the 12th of April, 2019, Greece officially joined China's 'Cooperation between China and Central and Eastern European Countries', becoming the 17th European Nation to join the initiative, making it 17+1.
 This move has further developed relations between China and Greece.

 In 2019, the Bank of China opened its first branch in Greece.

 On July 8, 2021, the Greek PM Kyriakos Mitsotakis expressed Greece's appreciation of China's firm stance regarding a settlement of the Cyprus dispute.
-In July 2025, Greek authorities arrested four Chinese nationals at Tanagra Air Base for taking photos of military facilities.